Denise Lynn Oliverson's abduction location

 On the day of her disappearance, Oliverson had a heated argument with her husband, Joe.

-Following the argument, she decided to leave their small one-bedroom home on LaVeta Street and cycle to her parents' house on the other side of the Colorado River.
+Following the argument, she left their small one-bedroom home on LaVeta Street and cycled to her parents' house on the other side of the Colorado River.

-When she failed to return home, her husband presumed that she had decided to spend the night with her parents, as that was something she often did whenever they were experiencing a rough patch.
+When she failed to return, her husband presumed that she was spending the night with her parents, as that was something she did whenever they had a fight.

 However, when he called her parents' house the following day to ask when she was coming home, he was informed that she had never visited them.